-Unique Should You Wash Your Hair Before Coloring At Home
+Cool Should You Wash Your Hair Before Coloring At Home

-Do not wash your hair before applying color, notes morales.
+Cool Should You Wash Your Hair Before Coloring At Home.
+Should you wash your hair before coloring?
 Staying away from water can give your newly dyed strands their best chance of remaining vibrant.
-Wash your hair a day or two before coloring to allow the natural oils to build up and protect your scalp.

 More articles